beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 ![](/uploads/glitter_mines.png)

-By heading to [https://vvs.finance/mines](https://vvs.finance/mines) and connecting your crypto wallet containing $VVS with the \[Connect Wallet\] button, you can begin to stake.
-You could use MetaMask or your Crypto.com wallet extension to do this.
+By heading to the [VVS Glitter Mines](https://vvs.finance/mines ) and connecting your crypto wallet containing $VVS with the \[Connect Wallet\] button, you can start staking.
+You could use MetaMask or your Crypto.com wallet extension, for example.

 ![](/uploads/vvs1.png)